smongu7/MechaCar_Statistical_Analysis/README.md

 In lots 2 and 3, we can see from the p-value being greater than 0.05 that there is not a statistical difference in PSI from the population mean of 1500psi.
 However, in lot 3 we can see that there *is* a statistical difference in PSI from the population mean of 1500psi.
 ## Study Design: MechaCar vs Competition
+In a study to compare MechaCar to its competing maufacturers, I would test the vehicles miles per gallon.
+I would do this between a prototype of MechaCar and a comprable model of its competitor.
+For example, comparing MechaCar's sedan model to the competitor's sedan model; I would not compare a sedan to an SUV.
+The hypotheses would be as follows:
+- Null Hypothesis: There will be no significant difference in miles per gallon between MechaCar and its competetitor's comprable model.
+- Alternative Hypothesis: MechaCar's model will have significantly more miles to the gallon than its competitor's comprable model.

+I would use a two-tailed t-test to test this hypothesis.
+This is because I am testing whether two different samples are statistically different.
+To run this test, I need data on how many gallons it takes each of the vehicles to go the same distance.